 - 5 cups vegetable broth

 - 6 cups water, divided 4 cups and 2 cups

-- 1 teaspoon Italian Seasoning, my homemade recipe is linked
+- 1 teaspoon Italian Seasoning my homemade recipe is linked below in Instructions

-- Place beans in a large stock pot and cover with water by about 3".
-Let it set overnight to let the beans expand.
+- Place beans in a large stockpot and cover with water by about 3".
+Let it sit overnight to let the beans expand.

 - Put the oil in the same stock pan and heat over medium heat.

 - Add the onions and saute for about 15 minutes until soft and translucent.